80% of Our Decisions Need to be Made and Only 20% Need to be Made Right — Is That True?

 Want to listen to this article instead?
-Tune into my weekly solo-cast, Turning Pro here.
+Tune into my weekly solo-cast, Amateur to Pro here.

 Dinner at my aunt Melody, and my uncle Daniel's house is always gracious, engaging, and full of the kind of goodness that comes from sharing a meal (an exquisite one in this case) with a family of people who are empowered to speak their truth.